Artists-in-Residence

 I Made Tangkas Ade Wijaya

-I Made Tangkas Ade Wijaya is an Artist-in-Residence with Denver Gamelan Tunas Mekar and Affiliate Faculty at Metropolitan State University of Denver, where he directs Gamelan Manik Kusuma.
-Currently pursuing a graduate degree in Criminology at UC Irvine, he graduated from the University of Denver with a double major in Criminology and Cultural Anthropology.
-A skilled Balinese gamelan musician and composer, Ade’s compositional style is inspired by strong traditional musical styles.
+I Made Tangkas Ade Wijaya (b.1999) graduated from the University of Denver with a double major in Criminology and Cultural Anthropology, and received his M.A.S. in Criminology from UC Irvine.
+A skilled Balinese gamelan musician and composer, Wijaya’s compositional style is inspired by strong traditional musical styles.
+He is faculty at Metropolitan State University of Denver, where he directs Gamelan Manik Kusuma, and an Artist-in-Residence with Gamelan Tunas Mekar.

 I Nyoman Tangkas Aji Guyasa